 When it comes to planting, each seedling should have a distance of 2 to 4 centimeters apart from each stem.
-This is to avoid them from growing closer to each other and build up algae.
+The reason is to avoid them from growing closer to each other and build up algae.
 It can also be placed in the tank’s rear window at a 70-degree angle.

 Depending on your arrangement, pruning should be regularly done to control its denseness.
 Trim the upper portion of the plant at about five (5) centimeters.
 Let the cuttings fall off the ground or on its substrate to give way to new stalks to grow.

 Large trimmings can be planted individually in the substrate using a tweezer.
-You should have specialized cutters, tweezers and other tools to facilitate an effective pruning and replanting.
+You should have specialized cutters, tweezers, and other tools to facilitate effective pruning and replanting.
 This is how the propagation process takes place.

-Unfortunately, plants like these are a common target of invertebrates and fish.
+Unfortunately, plants like these are a frequent target of invertebrates and fish.
 You will have to choose the appropriate fauna for your type of aquarium.

 By now, you should already know how to balance decorations in your tank.
 The arrangement is a collaboration of all living things within that is simple yet beautiful in its totality.

-This is to differentiate a true comparison, which time and again, is proven to possess unique properties.
+This is to differentiate a valid comparison, which time and again, is proven to possess unique properties.
 This procedure is solely based on temperature adaptability, habitats, and the environment.

-Rotala has several well-known variants.
-Because of its fine filigree feathery leaves, Rotala Wallichii became popular and is regarded to be the most beautiful in the Rotala species.
+Rotala has several popular variants.
+Because of its delicate filigree feathery leaves, Rotala Wallichii became popular and is regarded to be the most beautiful in the Rotala species.

 Upon the striking of light, this thin stem plant oozes out a display of vibrant colors in hues of green, brown, red to purple and pink.
 This characteristic primarily attracts the onlookers, plant lovers and otherwise.

 Of high demand track record, Rotala Wallichii is a perfect addition of an aquatic plant to your new aquarium.
-The choice is for you to decide which Rotala species is best to visually fascinate.
+The choice is for you to decide which Rotala species is best to fascinate visually.